peakcodes/cryptoGolf/README.md

 it was developed by a four-person team over one week.<br>
 The total time spent developing our project, including time spent learning new tools, is estimated at 120+ hours.<br>

-We primarily utilized Javascript with Matter.js.<br>
+We primarily utilized Javascript with Matter.js, Express.js, and Canvas.js.<br>
 HTML and CSS were deliberately de-emphasized to allow us to generate our images, shapes, etc. with Javascript.<br>
 This is reflected in contributors' roles all including "back-end" work.<br>
 Bitfinex's API was utilized.<br>
+Heroku was also utilized for the first time by group members, as previous projects were hosted solely on Github Pages.<br>
 Significant time was devoted to learning Matter.js and implementing ES6, with which we were unfamiliar but eager to practice.<br>

 Internally, we needed to generate a basic world and physics-based parameters for our game.<br>